Win as a Whistleblower

 Don’t interview witnesses yourself

-Don’t talk to your co-workers or other potential witnesses about the fraud without first speaking to an attorney.
+Don’t talk to your co-workers or other potential witnesses about the fraud without first speaking to an attorney for whistleblower cases.
 By contacting others, you run the risk of alerting the fraudster or encouraging witnesses to blow the whistle first.
-If they file the case before you do, you may lose your right to recover because of the False Claims Act’s “first to file” provision.
+If they file the case before you do, you may lose your right to recover because of the False Claims Act’s “first-to-file” provision.
 Speak with a whistleblower law firm about how to properly conduct the investigation, if appropriate.

 Numbers matter

 Although every case of fraud should be prosecuted, in practice, the government has limited resources and will always prioritize the bigger cases.
 As a general rule, the government is more likely to intervene in strong cases where the amount of fraud exceeds $5 million.
 Below seven figures, it is doubtful that the government will pursue the matter.
-Still, no matter what the extent of the fraud is, you should speak with a whistleblower firm to understand your rights.
+Still, no matter what the extent of the fraud is, you should speak with a whistleblower claim attorney who understands whistleblower statutes and your rights.

 Have realistic expectations